lkaratun/weather-api/README.md

 In a production setting, I'd write tests both for server-side and client-side code but I decided to spend time on stretch goals instead.
 If I had more time I'd implement a better system for running the app in dev and prod modes (right now backend URL is hard-coded).

-### Other information about your submission that you feel it's important that we know if applicable.